 Unlike metals, color laser engraving on plastic still has a long way to go.
 Presently, engraving on plastic is mainly done in essentially the same color family as the mother material, except with light and dark variations.
-A good example is a blue plastic material cannot be engraved with yellow, green, or other bold colors.
+A good example is a blue plastic material that cannot be engraved with yellow, green, or other bold colors.
 That said, a few shade variations can be made possible where dark plastic materials are altered to a lighter shade or vice versa.
 Some of the plastic materials that can be color laser engraved include polyethylene plastics, ABS plastics, glass-filled plastics, and other plastics.

 Acrylic is one of those metals with endless alteration possibilities.
 From adding metal discs and foil appliques to enhancing its detail using black dye, there’s a lot you can do to add vibrancy to your acrylic materials.
 Additionally, acrylic is quite fun and easy to work with since it allows for a good markup and ultimately looks fantastic in the end.

 Color laser engraving on acrylic takes on a different angle from the previous materials.
 It is actually quite straightforward.
 Once you have your laser engraved parts, all you need to do is fill it with colored paint then squeegee and wipe using a moist porous paint thinner to permanently add color.
 The new technology, however, uses some form of color dye powder to achieve this.
 Here, you run the laser after filling your engraved parts with sufficient powder.
 Be sure to operate at high speed and low power.